sapientcoffee/cymbal-eats/demo-prompts.md

 ```
 Review the current documentaion for each service and improve it.
 I want /diagram:new flows and architectures for each service and also how the services interact with each other.
 Do this in a new branch.
 ```

+Open the preview page for some of the changes

 ## new pane to write unit test and execute (so can see live correction)